shvetsgroup/laravel-jet-pages/README.md

-Laravel JetPages is a package for Laravel 5.2 for serving pages.
-It combines speed of staticly generated website with flexibility of CMS.
+Laravel JetPages is a package for Laravel 5.6 that can serve static pages.
+It combines speed of staticly generated website with the flexibility of CMS.
 It does a lot of stuff out of the box for you:

 1. Generates proper pages from source files.
 2. Stores them in cache or database.